State Legislative Issues

 If you are interested in getting involved, please contact Margie Shealy, VP for Communications at CMDA or call 423-844-1047.

-There are six states and the District of Columbia where physician-assisted suicide is legal: California, Colorado, Hawaii, Oregon, Washington and Vermont.
+There are six states where physician-assisted suicide is legal: California, Colorado, District of Columbia, Oregon, Washington and Vermont.
 In these states, statutes give criminal and civil immunity to doctors and others, including family members, who participate in a patient's suicide under certain conditions.
 Oregon's act was enacted via a ballot initiative in 1997.
 Washington's act was enacted via a ballot initiative in 2008 and went into effect in 2009.
 Vermont's doctor-prescribed suicide bill became legal on May 20, 2013.
 California was signed into law in October 2015 and went into effect June 2016.
 On November 8, 2016, Colorado voters passed Proposition 106, at the ballot and the law went into effect on December 16, 2016.
-Hawaii passed legislation in April 2018 and the law will go into effect January 2019.

-Alaska - HB54 termed Terminally Ill: Ending Life Option passed out of the Health and Human Services Committee and has been referred to House Judiciary Committee.
+HB54 termed Terminally Ill: Ending Life Option passed out of the Health and Human Services Committee and has been referred to House Judiciary Committee.
 There was no public notice about the first hearing and no public input.
-It died in the second committee.

-Connecticut - Legislation to legalize assisted suicide has been defeated in Connecticut for the past three legislative sessions.
+Legislation to legalize assisted suicide has been defeated in Connecticut for the past three legislative sessions.
 In 2017 HB 6024 was filed and referred to the Public Health Committee and HB 6238 was filed and referred to the Joint Committee on Public Health where they died.
 On March 2, 2018 HB 5417 was raised and is now in the joint committee on public health.

-Indiana - In January 2018, Rep. Matt Pierce, D-Bloomington authored House Bill 1157 based on Oregon's "Death with Dignity" law.
-No action was taken on the bill.
+In January 2018, Rep. Matt Pierce, D-Bloomington authored House Bill 1157 based on Oregon's "Death with Dignity" law.

-Maine - In 2017, LD347, (SP113) was filed and referred to the Committee on Health and Human Services.
+In 2017, LD347, (SP113) was filed and referred to the Committee on Health and Human Services.
 The Maine bill to legalize assisted suicide was defeated in the Senate on June 15, 2015.

 A bill to legalize physician-assisted suicide was introduced by State Senator Ron Young was filed February 9, 2015, titled Richard E. Israel and Roger "Pip" Moyer Death With Dignity Act.
 After a public hearing lawmakers concluded this measure needs additional study and would move to a legislative working group.
 Advocates re-introduced the bill in 2016.
 On March 3, 2016 SB 418 the Senate physician assisted suicide bill was withdrawn from consideration by its lead Senate sponsor, Sen. Ron Young.